mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

    echo "✅ Database schema prepared"
    ```

    The database schema is now defined with optimized indexes for financial transaction queries.
 QLDB will automatically maintain complete history of all table modifications, enabling both current state queries and historical analysis for compliance reporting and audit requirements.
+The indexes improve query performance for common access patterns in financial applications.

 4. **Insert Sample Financial Data**:

    Sample financial data demonstrates real-world transaction patterns and account structures typical in banking applications.
 QLDB's document-oriented storage using Amazon Ion format allows flexible schema evolution while maintaining ACID properties.
 Each data insertion creates immutable journal entries that can be cryptographically verified, providing the foundation for regulatory compliance and audit trails.
+The Ion format supports nested data structures and flexible typing required for complex financial instruments.

    ```bash
    # Create sample data files